Global Site

 Signing of Declarations by Suppliers

 NEC requires suppliers to enter into master contracts and to sign declarations stating their commitment to the Guidelines for Responsible Business Conduct in Supply Chains.
-As an indicator for the materiality item “supply chain sustainability,” we set a target of having suppliers who have signed declarations account for 75% of our total procurement amount by the end of fiscal 2026.
-For new suppliers, we require them to submit a declaration prior to commencing any business transactions.
+As an indicator for the materiality item “supply chain sustainability,” we set a target of having suppliers who have signed declarations account for 75% of our total procurement amount by the end of fiscal year 2026.
+We also require all prospective suppliers to submit a declaration prior to commencing any business transactions.

 Strategic Supply Chain Partner Exchange Meetings

-A total of 398 members of management at 202 suppliers in Japan and around the world participated in the meeting held in June 2023.
+A total of 388 members of executive management at 200 suppliers in Japan and around the world participated in the meeting held in June 2024.

 Supplier Education and Awareness Training Activities

-Regarding the environment, we continue to hold briefing sessions and provide information on our climate change countermeasures.
-We have also begun providing materials that suppliers can use in environmental training for their employees.
+NEC continues to hold briefing sessions and provide information related to climate change measures, and also offers educational materials that suppliers can use to train their employees on environmental topics.

-With regard to information security, we hold Sustainability/Information Security Sessions for our suppliers, where we share the latest trends in information security and personal information protection, along with key considerations for addressing them.
-We also provide awareness training activities to prevent security incidents.
+We hold Sustainability/Information Security Sessions for our suppliers, where we share the latest trends in information security and personal information protection, along with key considerations for business operations.
+These sessions also include training on cybersecurity measures and awareness activities to prevent information security incidents.

 Engagement with Employees

-For All Employees of Consolidated Subsidiaries in Japan
+Training for All Employees of NEC and Consolidated Subsidiaries

-For Procurement Managers of NEC Corporation and Consolidated Subsidiaries in Japan
+Awareness Programs for Procurement Staff of NEC and Consolidated Subsidiaries in Japan

 Participation in Stakeholder Engagement Initiatives